 by Eva Forinyak

-with friendly assistance of Invest in Germany
+with friendly assistance of Germany Trade & Invest

 It sounds curious, and it is curious: the German word “Ladenschlussgesetz“ stands for an old, still valid law (from the year 1956) which regulates shopping hours in the country.
 According to this law stores can’t be open seven days a week and 24 hours a day; what’s more: they MUST close.
 This regulation doesn’t amuse a lot of German shoppers (excluding the 2.7 million sales personal who would have to work during this time) and annoys even more shop owners who have been fighting against this law fiercely in the last decades.